abelectronicsuk/ABElectronics_CPP_Libraries/ExpanderPi/README.md

 ```
 io_get_interrupt_type(uint8_t port):
 ```
-Get the type of interrupt for each pin on the selected port
+Get the type of interrupt for each pin on the selected port.
 **Parameters:**
 port *(uint8_t)*: 0 = pins 1 to 8, 1 = pins 9 to 16
 **Returns:** *(uint8_t)* number between 0 and 255 (0xFF)